Nurse Leader Fellows fast facts

 Applicants do not need an active R.N. license.

-You are eligible if you already have or end up receiving a career development K award.
+Applicants are eligible if they already have or end up receiving a career development K award.

-The national program office can collaborate with you and your dean, chief nurse executive or chief nursing officer to clarify what is possible and effective.
-If you already have a K award, please describe in both the project overview and the budget justification how this fellowship complements and fits in with your current award.
+The national program office can collaborate with applicants and their dean, chief nurse executive or chief nursing officer to clarify what is possible and effective.
+If an applicant already has a K award, please describe in both the project overview and the budget justification how this fellowship complements and fits in with the current award.

 Time expectations for the online curriculum and mentorship are approximately 60 hours a year.